supertokens/blog/CONTRIBUTING.md

 To start the project, do `npm start`.

 ## Adding blog posts
-All the blog posts exist inside the `content` directory present at the root of this project.
-To add a new blog which is accessed at the route `/blog/my-new-blog-post`, we need to create a new directory called `my-new-blog-post` inside the `content` directory.
-Then we add an `index.md` file inside this newly created directory and this blog will now be accessible.
+All the blog posts exist inside their own directory in the `content` directory present at the root of this project.
+The name of the posts' director serves as the slug for the blog post.
+For example, to have a post at the route `/blog/my-new-blog-post`, we create a directory named `my-new-blog-post` inside the `content` directory and add all the post-related content inside this directory.

 ```sh
 cd content